How much does a Special Needs Care Worker make?

 Average Salary: $38,000

-accessAbilities, Inc. provides a wide range of services for individuals with disabilities.
-They operate throughout Illinois, promoting independence and inclusion in the community.
+accessAbilities, Inc. offers a range of services for people with developmental disabilities.
+They emphasize community integration and life skills training.
+The company operates in Indiana.

 -